mathigon/tropicsu/lessons/fertilizers-and-climate/content.md

 * Discuss the resultant emission of a GHG nitrous oxide (N20) by the application of nitrogen (N) fertilizers.
 :::

-* Explore the nitrogen cycle (with reference to agricultural practices) and supplement by using this simplified diagram “N Cycle”.
+* Explore the nitrogen cycle (with reference to agricultural practices) and supplement by using this simplified diagram _N Cycle_.
 * Microbes play an important role in natural nitrogen fixation in the soil.
 The process of nitrogen fixation in the soil can be carried out artificially through the usage of fertilizers.
 * The bacterial actions on N fertilizers added to the soil can cause the emission of nitrous oxide (N20) to the atmosphere.